lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/resnet.md

         return X
 ```

-Then, we add all the modules to ResNet.
-Here, two residual blocks are used for each module.

 Em seguida, adicionamos todos os módulos ao ResNet.
 Aqui, dois blocos residuais são usados para cada módulo.